-10.6.4 Maximum Single Wave Height Finally, these deviations form Normality can be used to come up with an expression for the expectation value of the maximum wave height H{max} (parameter 218). $$H{max} = \langle H{max} \rangle H_s, \tag{10.42}$$ with H_s the significant wave height (10.4) and $\langle H{max} \rangle$ is given by 8.41 Figure 10.17 shows the ratio of H{max} to H{s} corresponding to the synoptic situation as shown in Figure 10.5.
+10.6.4 Maximum Single Wave Height Finally, these deviations form normality can be used to come up with an expression for the expectation value of the maximum wave height H{max} (parameter 140218).
+This parameter is based on the envelop of the sea surface elevation (due to waves).
+To recognize that attribute, the name of the variable has recently been changed to envelop-maximum individual wave height.
+In its current definition, it assumed a 20 minutes duration. $$H{max} = \langle H{max} \rangle H_s, \tag{10.44}$$ with H_s the significant wave height (10.4) and $\langle H{max} \rangle$ is given by 8.41 Figure 10.17 shows the ratio of H{max} to H_s corresponding to the synoptic situation as shown in Figure 10.5.
+There other ways to determine an estimate of the largest single waves as documented in Barbariol et al. (2019) Following that work, four extra parameters were introduced with CY49R1. time domain maximum individual crest height (140131), as given by equation (2) in the paper, time domain maximum individual wave height (140132), as given by equation (5) in the paper, space time domain maximum individual crest height (140133), as given by equation (10) in the paper, space time domain maximum individual wave height (140134), as given by equation (11) in the paper.
 10.7 MISCELLANEOUS 10.7.1 Radar Altimeter Data These parameters are only for diagnostics carried out at ECMWF.

 Even though altimeter data are processed observations and thus not as such wave model results, their processing has required some information from the model.
 Following a quality control procedure which discards all spurious data, the raw altimeter wave height data, which are available in a ± 3 hours time window, is collocated with the closest model grid point.
 The average value is computed for all grid points with at least two individual observations.
-The averaged data are then archived on the same grid as all wave model fields as parameter 246.
+The averaged data are then archived on the same grid as all wave model fields as parameter 140246.
 Before these gridded altimeter wave heights are presented to the wave model assimilation scheme, corrections are performed which depend on the type of Altimeter instrument.
 For example, however because of a known underestimation of significant wave height by the ERS-2 satellite, which is due to the inherent non Gaussian distribution of the sea surface elevation and the method how wave height is obtained from the waveform, a correction is derived from the model spectra which is applied to the altimeter data.
 Also data from the Altimeters on board of Envisat and Jason-1 are bias corrected.
 The correction is obtained from a comparison with buoy wave height data.
-The corrected data are used by the assimilation scheme and are archived as parameter 247.
+The corrected data are used by the assimilation scheme and are archived as parameter 140247.
 The altimeter range observation is also affected by the non gaussianity of the sea surface elevation.
 The correction is a fraction of the observed wave height, where the fraction depends on the nonlinearity of the sea surface.
-This number is also collocated with the wave model grid and archived as parameter 248.
+This number is also collocated with the wave model grid and archived as parameter 140248.